jocabundus/toad-on-fire/manual/MANUAL.md

     - You'll use this row to load your game in the future
     - To help you remember, saved games show a summary of details (time played, percent complete, etc.)
     - Your progress will be saved automatically

-## 2. Default Controls <a id="default-controls"/>

-Controls can be customized within the game menu. _(Options -> Controls -> Keyboard/Controller Setup)_
-For reference, here are the default configurations.

- * ___Keyboard___

-        Move...........................Arrow keys
-        Strafe.........................Left Shift
-        Drop Item......................D
-        Shoot Flamethrower.............F / SPACE
-        Charge Flamethrower............C
-        Special Attack (Cannonball)....Charge until full, then press F (or SPACE) while C is still held down Use Shield.....................D
-        Throw Grenade..................G
-        Talk to NPC....................F / SPACE while close-up and facing NPC Toggle Switch..................F / SPACE while close-up and facing switch Access Game Menu...............ESC

- * ___Xbox One Controller___

-        Access Game Menu...............Menu
-        Move...........................Analog stick or D-pad
-        Strafe.........................Left Bumper / Shoulder
-        Shoot Flamethrower.............A
-        Charge Flamethrower............B
-        Use Shield.....................X
-        Drop Item......................X
-        Throw Grenade..................Y
-        Talk to NPC....................A &mdash; while close-up and facing NPC Toggle Switch..................A &mdash; while close-up and facing switch Special Attack (Cannonball)....Charge until full, then press A while B is still held down

- * ___Xbox 360 Controller___

-        Access Game Menu...............Start
-        Move...........................Analog stick or D-pad
-        Strafe.........................Left Bumper / Shoulder
-        Shoot Flamethrower.............A
-        Charge Flamethrower............B
-        Drop Item......................X
-        Use Shield.....................X
-        Throw Grenade..................Y
-        Talk to NPC....................A &mdash; while close-up and facing NPC Toggle Switch..................A &mdash; while close-up and facing switch Special Attack (Cannonball)....Charge until full, then press A while B is still held down

- * ___Other Game Controllers___

-_You can configure any controller from within the game menu._

-1. From the game menu, navigate to: ___OPTIONS -> CONTROLS -> CONTROLLER SETUP___.
-2. Set **LAYOUT** to _"Other"_.
-3. Navigate to any row and press ENTER or "A" on the game controller.
-   a.
-If there is no "A", it would be where "A" is normally, or otherwise
-       it should be one of the buttons on the face of the controller.
-       Use the keyboard to help if you need.
-   b.
-Look for NEXT PAGE in the bottom-right of the screen to configure more actions.
-4. Press the button on the controller that you'd like to map that action to.
-5. Continue steps 3-4 until you're satisfied with your setup.
-6. Exit the controls menu and the setup will automatically save.
-   a.
-If you first start a new game or load an existing one, and changes to the controls will
-      be saved with that game's profile and will load automatically next time you load
-      that specific game.
-   b.
-If you change the controls before starting or loading a game, then the setup will
-      be saved as the default for all new games going forward.

 ## 3. Objective <a id="objective"/>